 When preparing the food, be mindful of cross-contamination.
 To avoid this:

 - Wash all surfaces, pots, pans, and utensils with hot, soapy water before preparing food.

 - Wash your hands with warm water and soap after handling each ingredient.

-- Use designated serving utensils between allergy-friendly and non allergy-friendly dishes.
+- Use designated serving utensils for allergy-friendly and non-allergy-friendly dishes.

 - Keep allergy-friendly food covered and served away from foods that contain allergens.

-- Look at what modifications you can make to other menu items that contain an allergen.
+- Look at what modifications you can make to allergen-containing menu items.